st3w4r/blog/content/articles/application-vs-infrascture-level.md

 Today the Software as a Service model is quite common, it gives access to an hosted and managed product.
 The client can be focus on the business value and, it can only care on the quality of the service and the availability.
 All the management of the software, servers and infrastructure, is no longer a question, with this model someone else takes care of it.

-The SaaS model is a model that allows you to grow fast with less constraints.
-Because you manage your product and the resources you need to make it scale.
-The responsibility of maintaining a good quality of service remain principally on you.
+The SaaS model allow you to grow fast with less constraints, because you manage your product direction and the resources you need to make it scale.
+By design you are accountable to maintain a good quality of service.

 Technical constraints are reduced because you can avoid dealing with the client system.
-Technical compatibility appear in the integration part but not on the design choices made inside the product.
+Technical compatibility appear in the integration part but not on the design decisions made inside the product.
 You can chose your language, stack, structure, practices, to make your service run.

-Focus on the business needs not the technical depth requirements of your clients.
+You can focus on the business needs not the technical depth requirements of your clients.

 ## Serve or Distribute

-In software as a service imply to serve your service and when it is needed it can be called via internet.
+A software as a service imply to serve your service, it can then be called via a network/internet.
 Certain service are accessible though a web interface others will have an API to access it.
 In this pattern the service need to be online.

 But there is a different approach to provide your software, you can bundle it and distribute it.
 Like the current application model on your phone and the famous AppStore.
 Your application is prepared, bundled and sent to the store where people can download it and use it directly on their phone.
 This model allow the offline mode.
 You can distribute your software the same way, your client will install it on their system.
 Some challenges will hit when an update have to be done.
 Now it only rely on the user if they did or not the update.
 You can combine the two model to enable your full product potential.